shengyang93/shengyang93.github.io/content/publication/2025-SAM4D/index.md

 ---
-title: 'RTMap: Real-Time Recursive Mapping with Change Detection and Localization'
+title: 'SAM4D: Segment Anything in Camera and LiDAR Streams'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Jianyun Xu
+- Song Wang
+- Ziqian Ni
-- Yuheng Du
+- Chunyong Hu
 - admin
-- Lingxuan Wang
-- Zhenghua Hou
-- Chengying Cai
-- Zhitao Tan
-- Mingxia Chen
-- Shi-Sheng Huang
+- Jianke Zhu
 - Qiang Li
 # Author notes (optional)
 author_notes:
   - "Equal Contribution"
+  - "Equal Contribution"
-  - "Equal Contribution, Corresponding Author"
+  - "Equal Contribution"
   -
+  - "Corresponding Author"
   -
   -
-  -
-  -
-  -
-  -

-date: '2025-07-01T00:00:03Z'
+date: '2025-07-01T00:00:01Z'
 # doi:  '10.1109/ICCV.2019.00597'

 # Schedule page publish date (NOT publication's date).
-publishDate: '2025-07-01T00:00:03Z'
+publishDate: '2025-07-01T00:00:01Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).